ddbrown30/swade-shape-changer/README.md

 # SWADE Shape Changer

 This module for Foundry VTT adds functionality to help automate the shape change power.
-It handles creating and swapping to a new token and transferring edges, hindrances, attributes, skills, powers, bennies, wounds, and fatigue as described by the Shape Change power.
+It handles creating and swapping to a new token and transferring edges, hindrances, attributes, skills, powers, power points, bennies, wounds, and fatigue as described by the Shape Change power.
 If the token is in a combat, the module also automatically updates the combatant with the new token.

 > [!WARNING]
 > Due to certain bugs in the swade system, several item sheets and a choice dialog will open during a shape change.
 As a work around until the system team has a chance to fix it, I'm forcing the windows to close.
 This means you will see a bunch of windows pop open for a moment before disappearing.
 This is expected.
 Please do not enter any issues about this.